-Rob Udewitz has been helping clients for almost two decades applying Cognitive Behavioral Therapy and biofeedback methods.
+Rob Udewitz has been helping clients for more than two decades applying Cognitive Behavioral Therapy and biofeedback methods.
 He has been integrating these approaches to treat a wide array of psychological problems and in his work with peak performance training.

 In his work with athletes and business professionals, Rob draws on his own research and athletic experience to help clients set and achieve goals for success.
 He serves as a consultant for the United States National Fencing Team and works with athletes in many sports competing at all levels.
 Himself a runner, Rob utilizes an integrated mind-body approach complemented by state of the art biofeedback equipment to help his clients transcend problems and reach their potential.